-In one study published in Antiviral Research, which specifically looked at Zika and chikungunya viruses in vitro, researchers found that the viruses "lost infectivity when incubated directly with curcumin or derivatives of curcumin, suggesting that curcumin alters the ability of the virus to infect cells."
+In one study published in Antiviral Research, which specifically looked at Zika and chikungunya viruses in vitro, researchers found that the viruses "lost infectivity when incubated directly with curcumin3 or derivatives of curcumin, suggesting that curcumin alters the ability of the virus to infect cells."
 The researchers stated they believe curcumin reduces the viruses' ability to replicate, by keeping it from binding at the cell surface.

-Ellen Vora, M.D., who is board-certified in holistic and integrative medicine, says that you can take curcumin as a supplement (there's no one-size-fits-all dose, but a review of research published in Food noted that 500 to 2,000 milligrams has been used without any side effects) or cook with turmeric.
+Ellen Vora, M.D., who is board-certified in holistic and integrative medicine, says that you can take curcumin as a supplement (there's no one-size-fits-all dose, but a review of research published in Food noted that 500 to 2,000 milligrams5 has been used without any side effects) or cook with turmeric.
 She also recommends combining it with black pepper, which can increase its absorption rate.

 Carvacrol is the primary active component in oregano oil, a potential natural antiviral that has been shown to break down viruses, reducing their ability to infect their host, according to the American Society for Microbiology.

 Thymol, the other major component of oregano oil, may also possess antiviral qualities.
-In one in vitro study that was published in Planta Medica, thymol reduced the activity of the herpes virus by 90% within one hour.
+In one in vitro study that was published in Planta Medica, thymol reduced the activity of the herpes virus7 by 90% within one hour.

 Bindiya Gandhi, M.D., an American Board Family Medicine–certified physician, points out that oregano oil may also help fight inflammation—a hallmark of viral infections—and allergies.
 She recommends oregano oil capsules (taken as directed) over tinctures or drops since the oil can have a pungent flavor that can be off-putting.
 However, she says if you do take it in liquid form, put a few drops directly on your tongue every day.